 Hirakata City Guidebook for Foreigners: We Love Hirakata

 Hirakta City Hall (HCH) publishes a city guidebook titled “We Love Hirakata” for foreign residents to learn daily life in Hirakata.
 The guidebook introduces what HCH can do for foreign residents and provides various information regarding school, bin collection, taxes, national pension and so on.
 It is written in English, Chinese, Korean, Spanish, and Portuguese.

-You can obtain “We Love Hirakata” at HCH or Hirakata Fundation for Culture and International Exchange.
+“We Love Hirakata” is available at HCH or Hirakata Fundation for Culture and International Exchange.
 Or, you can also download it from the HCH’s official website (PDF).

 Please use the guidebook for your daily life in Hirakata.

 A New City Pamphlet Available Now